-She answered, "Because when we visited stores yesterday in the New York city, they were out and willing to tell anyone in a matter-of-fact way.
+She answered, "Because when we visited stores yesterday in New York City, they were out and willing to tell anyone in a matter-of-fact way.
 They were personable, fun, and you just wanted to buy from them."

-What intrigued me about this comment was all the qualities she had attributed to gay men, were really true of the Expressive personality type.
+What intrigued me about this comment was all the qualities she had attributed to gay men were really true of the Expressive personality type.

-Expressive personalities have to process externally while Driver and Analytical personalities don’t.
+Expressive personalities have to process externally, while Driver and Analytical personalities don’t.
 The downside to an Expressives’ natural inclination to show multiple possibilities might require the customer to bring them back to the product the customer is considering, not all of the other possibilities.

 Their natural enthusiasm can also inflate products’ benefits without devoting time to adequately explaining why.

 It all stems from the basic Expressive personality - what this owner identified in the retail employee was the personality type that happened to be gay, not a gay person.